-First let’s pull out some facts to bring some real psycho exact-ism into the article.
+First, let’s pull out some facts to bring some real psycho exact-ism into the article.
 There’s a theory called Maslow’s Hierarchy of Needs Theory.
-The theory states that every human being needs the following, and base major life choices daily decisions around obtaining them, even when they think they don’t .
-Shown in the triangle below:
+The theory states that every human being needs the following, and base major life choices daily decisions around obtaining them, even when they think they don’t.
+See also the triangle above.

 - Physiological Needs – Food, Water, Clothes, Shelter, Sexual Satisfaction

 - Safety Needs – Freedom from fear, job, protection, security, violence, disease

 - Social Needs – being part of a team, love, belonging, togetherness, approval

 - Self Esteem – reputation, respect for and from others, recognition, self-confidence

 - Self Actualization – full realization of potential, continuous self-improvement, creativity

 Many may be thinking, ‘What is the relevance here?’
 Well, let me explain.
 The reason this is presented as a triangle is because the basic lower level of needs that MUST be met for every human are the physiological needs.
 We all must have air, water, food, sleep, clothes and sexual satisfaction.
 Usually, if these are missing people aren’t motivated they may be seemingly bipolar they turn mean and desperate sometimes to fulfill the need they act out in violence against another, just take to fulfill the need or beg.